OracleMichael/OIC101/README.md

 <img src="images/OIC-4.06.png" width="100%" title="This is a picture from Github.
 Or is it...">

 ### 4.2: Track instances and view the application
-Now that the integration has run at least once, you can view the integration's progress in the **tracking** page.
+Now that the integration has run at least once, you can view the integration's running/completed instances in the **tracking** page.
 1. Navigate back to the integration dashboard.
 In the upper-left corner, select the **hamburger menu** to open the left sidebar menu, then click the **left chevron** next to "Designer" (first image).
 Click **Monitoring**, then **Tracking** (second image).
 <img src="images/OIC-4.07.png" width="100%" title="Integration dashboard">
 <img src="images/OIC-4.08.png" width="100%" title="Instance tracking">

-**NOTE**: You should see a successful instance relating to the most recent run of the integration, noted by a green check mark next to "completed" (as in the above image).
-If there was an error, you should see instead a red X next to "failed".
-Currently you are only viewing instances that were run from an hour ago; you can request as much as three days ago or a custom range.
-Also, if you suspect that another instance was run after you last loaded this page, you can click the refresh icon next to the UTC time stamp: NOT the refresh button for the whole page.
+**NOTE**: You should see a successful instance relating to the most recent run of the integration, noted by a green check mark next to "COMPLETED" (as in the above image).
+If there was an error, you should see instead a red X next to "FAILED".
+Currently you are only viewing instances that were run from an hour ago; you can request as much as three days ago or a custom time range.
+Also, if you suspect that another instance was run after you last loaded this page, you can click the refresh icon next to the UTC time stamp; refreshing the whole page will also do the job but it has the unintended side effect of sometimes bringing you back to the integration dashboard.

 2. Here, you can drill down into the instances that were most recently run. **Click** on "execute: undefined" to drill down into the instance.
 You should see a copy of the integration that shows the flow of the current selected instance of when the integration was triggered, outlined in green.
 <img src="images/OIC-4.09.png" width="100%" title="Integration flow for the current selected instance">